Magicolo/checkito/README.md

 /// with pretty printing.
 For some more complex scenarios, it becomes more
 /// convenient to simply call the [`ChecK::check`] manually.
 ///
-/// The [`Generate::any`] combinator chooses from its inputs.
+/// The [`Generator::any`] combinator chooses from its inputs.
 The produced
 /// `Or<..>` preserves the information about the choice but here, it can be
 /// simply collapsed using `Or<..>::into::<T>()`.
 #[test]